marcoromagnolo/javaee-vs-springcloud/README.md

-# javaee-vs-spring-cloud
-Java EE vs Spring Cloud
+# Java EE vs Spring Cloud

 This is a University Graduation Project that consists in development of:
 1. Cloud system developed with WildFly